sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-events/_index.md

 ---
 title: "Events"
 linkTitle: "Events"
-description: "Checks work with Sensu agents to let you monitor your infrastructure automatically and send observation data to the Sensu backend pipeline.
-Events are generic containers that Sensu uses to provide context for checks and metrics.
-Read this page to learn more about Sensu checks and events."
+description: "Learn how Sensu uses events to add context to status and metrics check results for comprehensive system and service monitoring and observability."
 product: "Sensu Go"
 version: "6.5"
 weight: 20